 The Environmental Protection Agency provides in-depth regulations within the HVAC industry.
 One of the most well-known sets of regulations is the federal Clean Air Act.
 Under Section 608 of the Clean Air Act, the EPA requires technicians who work with equipment capable of releasing refrigerants to pass a certification test.
 To earn the Section 608 Technician Certification, the test will be specific to the systems the technician works with and administered by an approved organization.

-The Benefits of Certified HVAC Technicians
+The Benefits of Certified HVAC Professionals

-When you receive service from technicians who are certified by organizations like NATE, ASHRAE and the ACCA, you’re giving your HVAC system a better standard of service.
+When you request service from technicians who are certified by organizations like NATE, ASHRAE and the ACCA, you’re giving your HVAC system a better standard of service.
 Benefits of choosing certified HVAC technicians include:

-Demonstrates proficiency and dedication: Technicians who are dedicated to their customers’ sense of comfort will earn certifications to demonstrate their expertise.
+Demonstrates proficiency and dedication: Technicians who are dedicated to their customers’ sense of comfort will earn certifications to prove their expertise.
 When you see a service company in Wausau offering NATE- or ICE-certified staff, you’ll know they go the extra mile to improve their services such as air conditioning installation.

 If you’re looking for certified HVAC services in Wausau, consider requesting an appointment with Gilray Heating and Cooling.
 Get in touch by giving us a call at 715-301-0727 today.